How to Make Kombucha – The Tea of Immortality

 Has anyone ever seen a Scoby?
 He asked.

-What the freaking hell is that?!
+What the freaking heck is that?!
 I heard myself say.

 Inside this glass jar, was a creamy, slimy, grey, mushroomy-molluscy-pancakey-brainy-like thing, floating in a horrible smelly vinegary brown liquid.
 Please tell me you don’t eat that, I was quietly thinking.
 And so he started to explain.